-CV NEWS FEED // At least 80 pregnancy resource centers and pro-life groups have been attacked and vandalized since a draft Supreme Court opinion overturning Roe v.
-Wade was leaked in early May.
+CV NEWS FEED // At least 88 pregnancy resource centers and pro-life groups have been attacked and vandalized since a draft Supreme Court opinion overturning Roe v.
+Wade was leaked in early May 2022.
 Pro-abortion domestic terrorists have claimed responsibility, and delivered on their promise of a “summer of rage“.
-The attacks have continued into the fall and winter.

 After an attack in Madison, Wisconsin, Jane’s Revenge claimed credit and said they were at “war” with pro-life groups.
 They demanded “the disbanding of all anti-choice establishments” and said the first attack was “only a warning”.
 Since then, several attacks have used the words “Jane Was Here” or “REVENGE”.
-The group is planning a “Night of Rage” for the night after the final Supreme Court decision is released.
 The identity of the group’s leadership and the sources of its funding are unclear.
-Thus far, clinics in 26 states have been attacked.

 Some attacks are going unreported because pregnancy resource centers want to protect their clients.
 This post covers attacks which have been reported in the news media, sent as tips directly to CatholicVote, or discovered on websites and social media of the terrorist groups.
 If you know of an attack which is not covered here, please email firstname.lastname@example.org.
 All tips are anonymous and your identity will not be revealed.

 The map and this post will be updated as the news develops.

 To view the spreadsheet database of attacks, click here.